 Providing Life Skills Training according to each Child’s individual Service Plan.

-“SAL Stipend” means a monthly State issued payment made on behalf of the Child to provide for the Child’s living costs.
+“SAL Stipend” means a monthly Agency issued payment made on behalf of the Child to provide for the Child’s living costs.
 The stipend is paid at the beginning of the month for the month of service to cover expenses typically incurred at the beginning of the month (e.g., rent).
 The stipend will be prorated for Children entering a SAL Placement during a month by prorating the monthly rate at one-thirtieth of the monthly allowance per day.

+“SAL Start-up Allowance” means an initial one-time allowance for Children placed in SAL Foster Care to assist with initial costs of the Placement, such as rent/utility deposits, purchase of food, utensils, bedding, and cleaning supplies, as needed.

+“Self-harm” means self-inflicted injury to a person’s own body.

 “Self-Sufficiency” means sustaining a safe and stable living environment and having resources to support that living environment.
 Indicators of Self-Sufficiency may include, but are not limited to: demonstration of attainability and sustainability of active education and/or employment plans; knowledge and access to personal and community resources, including self-care; adequate and appropriate physical and mental health care; and demonstration of basic life skills (see Life Skills Training definition above).

 “Service Area” means one of the groups selected from Iowa’s 99 counties with boundaries defined by the Agency to provide for improved localized administration of programs (See Attachment E).

-“Service Area Manager” or “SAM” means the Agency official responsible for managing the Agency’s programs, operations, and Child welfare budget within one of the Agency Service Areas.
+“Service Area Manager” (SAM) means the Agency official responsible for managing the Agency’s programs, operations, and Child welfare budget within one of the Agency Service Areas.

 “Service Contract Specialist” means the Agency Worker assigned to provide review and oversight for an Agency contract with a Contractor.